Head: Robert E. Denton, Jr.

 Identify recent trends in the innovation of new communications technologies; storage, transmission, and display systems of mediated communication: optical disc, common carriers, telecommunication-computer linkages, high-definition TV, and virtual reality; information industries and society; markets for new and existing telecommunication services.
 Junior or senior standing required.
 Pre: 2084 or 4014.
 (3H,3C)

 4404: COMMUNICATION CAPSTONE

 In-depth study of a particular issue or theme in communication for majors in communication studies, public relations, or multimedia journalism.
 Integrates previous work in the discipline, focusing on research and presentation of research.
-Pre: Junior standing.
+Pre: Senior standing and COMM major.
 (3H,3C)

 4414: PUBLIC RELATIONS STANDARDS AND PRACTICES